-The costs of non-immigration and non-integration - Related Opinions
+Costs of non-immigration (and non-integration) (own-initiative opinion) - Related Opinions

 The opinion welcomes the revision of the Blue Card, since it makes the card more attractive as a way of entering the EU.